yuxinyongMath16/NCO-DRL--CMTAP-UAV/README.md

 # NCO-DRL--CMTAP-UAV
-Source code and data for 'A Neural Combinatorial Optimization for Cooperative Multi-Task Assignment of Heterogeneous UAVs with Constraint-Aware Masking'

 # Neural Combinatorial Optimization for Cooperative Multi-Task Assignment of Heterogeneous UAVs

 This repository provides the source code and experimental data for the paper:

-> **An End-to-End Neural Combinatorial Optimization Framework for Cooperative Multi-Task Assignment of Heterogeneous UAVs**
+> **Cooperative Multi-Task Assignment of Heterogeneous UAVs: Neural Combinatorial Optimization with Constraint-Aware Masking**
 > (under review)

 ## 📌 Overview